mjserena/DATA340-03/README.md

 # DATA340-03
- mjserena repository for W&M DATA340-03
+This respository is being used by mjserena for W&M course DATA 340-03 NLP